-The project will have the following deliverables, also called Intelectual Outputs (IO)
+The project had the following deliverables, also called Intelectual Outputs (IO)

-The initial methodological platforms will be prepared by the university partners with the collaborative definition of the working methodologies to be followed.
-The considerable existing expertise will be channeled into establishing the new and innovative action research directions in accessibility training.
+The methodological platforms were prepared by the university partners.
+The considerable existing expertise was be channeled into establishing the new and innovative action research directions in accessibility training.

-Extensive user, technology and events analysis will be carried out on a full range of cultural products, places or venues, existing training and background of those who are now employed in potential posts to become accessibility managers, language situations, and language technologies available for each language, along with costs of IT technology for each language.
-When the analyses are satisfactorily completed and confronted, it will be possible to provide a first step in the attempt to formulate the profile of the accessibility manager for the scenic arts as well as to draw conclusions as to potential best practices and policy implementation strategies.
+Extensive user, technology and events analysis was carried out on a full range of cultural products, places or venues, existing training and background of those who are now employed in potential posts to become accessibility managers, language situations, and language technologies available for each language, along with costs of IT technology for each language.
+Once the analyses were satisfactorily completed results lead towards the formulation of the accessibility manager for the scenic arts profile, as well as to drawing conclusions as to potential best practices and policy implementation strategies.

-The resulting products, that is the skills and competences required by the manager in accessibility, will then be disseminated by theatre companies and government technical agencies and service providers and feedback monitored.
-At this stage feedback will come from a wide and variegated range of stakeholders, providing data that come from the proverbial ‘horse’s mouth’.
-The information gleaned from this phase will be used in turn to prepare ever more definitive guidelines for the industry and, crucially, reliable material for the preparation of sound curricula for higher education courses, and the certification process.
+The skills and competences required by the manager in accessibility were drafted and tested, and resulted in definitive guidelines for the industry and, crucially, reliable material for the preparation of sound curricula for higher education courses, and the certification process.

-A co-production (IO6) will be used as a case-study to implement accessibility and test strategies.
+A co-production (IO6) was not financed.
+It was aimed as a case-study to implement accessibility and test strategies.
 The view is to include accessibility as part of the production process and not as an add-on, but sadly was not done.